StackVista/stackstate-docs/develop/reference/scripting/script-apis/stackpack.md

 ### Args

 * `name` - the name of a StackPack.
-This much match exactly \(case sensitive\).
+This much match exactly \(case-sensitive\).
 The name of a StackPack can be found in the breadcrumb trail of the StackPack in the StackState UI or can be retrieved using [StackState CLI](../../../../setup/cli/README.md) command:

 {% tabs %}
 {% tab title="CLI: sts (new)" %}